FusionAuth/fusionauth-python-client/README.md

 Each method in the client library includes documentation to describe the use and parameters.
 In addition to this resource, review the API documentation. https://fusionauth.io/docs/v1/tech/apis/

 If you encounter issues with this library, please open an issue.

+### Gotchas

+If you need to pass a boolean to any methods, such as `logout`, pass a lowercase string value: `"true"` for `True`, `"false"` for `False`.
+See https://github.com/FusionAuth/fusionauth-python-client/issues/10 for more info on this issue.